Acne (spots)

 What is acne?

-Acne tends to start at puberty and leads to greasy skin and ‘spots’.
+Acne often starts at puberty and leads to greasy skin and ‘spots’.
 People may feel bad about themselves because of the way their skin looks, often at a time when they are already vulnerable.

 How common is acne?

-You are not alone – acne affects 8 out of 10 teenagers to some degree, and more frequently boys.
+Acne affects many people including 8 out of 10 teenagers to some degree, and more frequently boys.
 Around one in three teenagers have acne bad enough to need treatment.
 In women and girls, acne is more common around the time of their monthly periods.

 What causes it?